 The ‘Kybermittari’ project developed by the National Cyber Security Centre Finland worked on a tool to help business management and organisations take better control of cyber risks and secure the continuation of their operations.
 Kybermittari tools and instructions can be found on the National Cyber Security Centre Finland website.

 The ‘Automaation tietoturva - Verkottumisen riskit ja niiden hallinta’ (External link) (Information security in automation – networking risks and their management) publication by the Finnish Society of Automation contains instructions for all sectors using automation systems.
-A sequel to the publication (External link) will be published in 2021.
+A sequel to the publication was published in 2021.

 Other material shared on this page may be utilised for improving the information security and data protection of organisations, procurement planning and the assessment and selection of cooperation partners.